ocular-d/openapi-guide/docs/design/README.md

 Explain parameters and values: A stunning API explains and documents parameters and values of endpoints in an effortless human understandable way.

+# About

+API design is the collection of planning and architectural decisions you make when building an API.

+There is not a single approach to design APIs “the right way.”

+Your API design influences how well developers and systems can consume it and even how they use it

+Good API design meets initial expectations and continues to behave consistently and predictably

+A good public and internal API focuses on: Functionality, usability and creating a nice user experience

+A good system API focuses on: Functionality and usability

 ## To do

 Explain that we focus on APIs which are use by humans, add a note about different kinds of APIs, like public user API, internal API, system API